lochers/bit-field/README.md

-# static-fsm
+# bit-field
-A rust based implementation of a statically checked finite state machine (FSM).
+A rust based implementation of a bit-field.